safetyAI/ChatSafetyAI/README.md

 ### 03-17-24
 - automatically close sidebar on mobile devices when tapping any sidebar button (new chat, switch chats, toggle suggestions, etc.)
+- bug fix: hitting enter now just submits query without modifying text.
+(Note that shift + enter can be used).

 ### 03-02-24
 - conversation sharing functionality